mennooo/SQLcl/doc/netbeans-sqlcl.md

 );
 ```

-You should get a similar result:
+You should get a similar result when you run the script:

 ```
 apr 02, 2017 11:25:45 PM oracle.dbtools.jdbc.util.LogUtil log